Wrong side of the law: 125 cops charged with criminal offending

 "Police investigate the incidents and lay charges before the court.

-"At the courts, like every other member of the public, the individual is able to seek representation and have their matter heard."
+"At the courts, like every other member of the public, the individual can seek representation and have their matter heard."

 Taylor said the information would not be provided by individual districts to protect the privacy of the officers.